VMware Transport Modes: Best practices and troubleshooting

 - If using SAN for restore, make sure that the size of VMDK is multiple of datastore block size.
 Otherwise, the write of the last block will fail.
 In this case, a workaround would be to use NBD for restore.

-- Please make sure that the you assign necessary privileges to the user configured in NetBackup to logon to vSphere.
+- Please make sure that the you assign necessary privileges to the user configured in NetBackup or Backup Exec to log on to vSphere.

 Article URL http://www.symantec.com/docs/TECH183072